 ~Streamline your schedule, your child's schedule, and your curriculum

 ~Organize your home: make a frustration list-then look for solutions (ofen it's only 1 or 2 things that really bug us, and reoccur many times throughout the day--she gave the example of needing a shoe shelf and book shelves.
-Everything in the house needs a "home")
+Everything in the house needs a "home")~Train kids in organization

 ~Discipline YOURSELF and your children